The Price of Water (A Babushka Short Story)

 Despite everything—the danger, the madness—they were alive.
 Lev flexed his bandaged hand, the makeshift wrap already spotted with blood, but the pain was a distant echo, drowned out by the adrenaline still coursing through him.

 He stole another glance at Mina.
-Her hair whipped around her face, and she was squinting ahead, a determined set to her jaw.
-Even with the scratch on her cheek and the exhaustion shadowing her eyes, she looked steady—focused, as if the chaos around them hadn’t touched her.
-Lev couldn’t help but wonder how she remained so composed.
-Was it just the way she was built, or was there something more behind that calm exterior?
+Her hair whipped around her face, and she was squinting ahead, her jaw set with determination.
+Even with the scratch on her cheek and exhaustion shadowing her eyes, she looked calm, composed—like the chaos around them hadn’t touched her.
+Lev couldn’t help but wonder how she managed to stay that way.
+Was it just the way she was, or was there something deeper?

 “Not bad for an old man who thinks he’s a barbarian.”

-Lev chuckled, the tension in his chest easing just a bit.
+Lev chuckled, the tension in his chest easing.
 “Fair point.”

-They drove in silence for a few moments, the Humvee’s engine the only sound in the vastness around them.
+They drove in silence for a while, the Humvee’s engine the only sound in the vastness around them.

 Mina shifted in her seat, wincing as she brushed more glass from her hair.
 “So, Kamchatka?”